claire0613/Cafe-Seeker/README.md

 - Develop with **Python** using **Flask** framework and deploy it to **AWS EC2** by **Docker** in public subnet.
 - Use **AJAX & Web Crawler** to integrate **two Data Sources**  with **AWS RDS** in private subnet, then **normalize MySQL in 3NF**, using **Index** & **Full-Text Index** to facilitate query efficiencies.
 - Use **Redis in AWS ElastiCache** as caches to store the popular board information for quickly getting data.
-- Apply **AWS S3 Hosting with AWS CloudFront CDN service**  to store uploaded photos and  speed up their performance.
+- Apply **AWS S3 hosting with AWS CloudFront CDN service**  to store uploaded photos and  speed up their performance.
 - Set **Crontab**  to update the popular board automatically every three hours.
 - Utilize **AWS ELB** for distributing network incoming traffic to automatically handle many workloads.
 - Design API with **REST** architectural style.